Consumer borrowing rises, led by more auto and student loans

 Consumer borrowing rises in September, led by more auto and student loans

-Consumer borrowing rose in September at a modest pace, led by higher student and auto loans, though a category that mostly includes credit cards fell for the second straight month.
+Consumer borrowing rose in September at a modest pace, driven by more student and auto loans, though a category that mostly includes credit cards fell for the second straight month.

-The Federal Reserve says that overall consumer borrowing increased 2.8% to $4.15 trillion.
+The Federal Reserve said Thursday that overall consumer borrowing increased 2.8% to $4.15 trillion.
 A category that covers student and auto loans rose 4.2%, while credit card debt fell 1.2%.

 Consumer borrowing is closely watched for signs about the strength of consumer spending.